Marine propulsion: Voith-Schneider cyclo-rotor

 A Voith Schneider Propeller (VSP) is a practical cyclorotor that provides instant thrust in any direction.
 There is no need to turn a propulsor.
 Most ships with VSPs do not need or have a rudder.
 VSPs are often used in tugboats, drilling vessels, and other watercraft that require unusually good maneuverability.
-First deployed in the 1930s, Voith-Schneider drives are both reliable and available in large sizes.
+First deployed in the 1930s, Voith-Schneider drives are available in large sizes.